aviweit/noobaa-operator/README.md

 `kubectl apply -f ./local-storage-class.yaml`

-Note: you may need to re-apply above yaml between restarts
+**Note:** you may need to re-apply (delete, apply) above yaml on every noobaa restart

 ## Private registry

-It is advised to use private registry to refrain from docker pull rate limit.
-Push operator and db images and customize the following
+It is advised to use a private registry to avoid docker pull rate limit issues.
+Push operator image and db image and run install command in a similar manner as below:

-* --db-image
-* --operator-image

 `build/_output/bin/noobaa-operator-local install --operator-image='10.31.3.13:5000/noobaa/noobaa-operator:5.14.0' --db-image='10.31.3.13:5000/centos/postgresql-12-centos7'`